MohamedR4dy/Penguin-in-Antarctica-EDA/README.md

 - Similarly, there is no prominent difference in gender distribution among the islands.
 - As gender does not seem pivotal in distinguishing penguin species, we can consider dropping the gender column while building machine learning models.

-These insights provide a foundation for our further analysis and exploration.

 ## Getting Started